AdamSobieski/Argumentation/README.md

 ### The Content-ID URL Scheme and Fragment Identifiers

-If one could utilize URI fragments with the Content-ID URL scheme, one could express things like `cid:part1#fragment` in MIME messages.
+If one could utilize URI fragments with the Content-ID URL scheme, things like `cid:part1#fragment` could be expressed in MIME messages.
 Would enabling URI fragments with Content-ID URLs in MIME messages be useful?